dev2games/sass-auto-compiler/README.md

 How to run

-In the command line type
+cd into the directory of the program and in the command line type

 python ./main.py